 Average salary and compensation

-The average salary for an Accounting Clerk is $38,900 per year in the United State.
+The average salary for an accounting clerk is $38,900 per year in the United States.
 Salary will vary based on experience, location, and company size.

 Los Angeles, California